SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

   redundancy: true
   size: dev
 ```
-**Important:** this will not show, but be aware of an additional non-default parameter:
+**Important:** this may not show, but be aware of an additional non-default parameter:
 ```
 solace:
   usernameAdminPassword: jMzKoW39zz   # The value is just an example